Carlhaukas/gueststatus/content/en/privacy-policy.md

 - **Objection:** Object to processing based on legitimate interests.
 - **Withdraw Consent:** Withdraw consent at any time (if applicable).

-To exercise your rights, contact us at **carl@haukas.eu**.
+To exercise your rights, contact us at **carl@gueststatus.com**.
 We will respond within one month.

 You also have the right to lodge a complaint with the Norwegian Data Protection Authority (Datatilsynet):
 - **Website:** [https://www.datatilsynet.no/](https://www.datatilsynet.no/)